GumTreeDiff/gumtree/README.md

 * export these differences in various formats
 * visualize these differences graphically

-Compared to classical code differencing tools, it has two important particularities:
+It improves text-based diff tools in two important ways:
 * it works on a tree structure rather than a text structure,
 * it can detect moved or renamed elements in addition of deleted and inserted elements.